adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 4. The animation is problematic

-Animation itself is quite often janky.
-That aside, some users may find it distracting and disorientating.
-This is particularly applicable to low confidence or visually-impaired users.
-For people who zoom in, the label may float off-screen causing the user to lose context.
+Exusing the fact that web animations are often janky, they could be distracting and disorientating for users.
+Particularly for low confidence or visually-impaired users.
+And when zooming in, the label may disappear off screen.

 ## 5. They have poor contrast and related issues